Nucleartaxi/endless-sky-generators/README.md

 3. You're ready to go!

 ## Usage <a name = "usage"></a>
-With Endless Sky Generators installed, you are ready to begin generating customizable ships, outfits, and galaxies.
-Jump right in with the quick start guide, or see the wiki for full documentation.
+With Endless Sky Generators installed, you are ready to begin generating customizable ships, outfits, weapons, and galaxies.
+Jump right in with the quick start guide, or see [the wiki](wiki) for full documentation.